Wearable Sensors Help Detect ‘Common Colds,’ Even Lyme Disease In New Study

 — Digital Journal (@digitaljournal) January 8, 2017

-As Science Daily describes, it appears that “wearable technology” is becoming more prevalent in the field of health and wellness.
-In November, the Inquisitr reported on a similar story in which a skin patch that collects sweat can help to collect information about an individuals health.
+As Science Daily describes, it appears that wearable technology is becoming more prevalent in the field of health and wellness.
+In November, the Inquisitr reported on a similar story in which a skin patch that collects sweat can help to collect information about an individual’s health.

 Lyme disease, which is named after a town in Connecticut, has been known to be most widespread throughout the Northeast and midwest.
 However, according to Science Magazine, the disease has been quickly spreading across the United States over the past two decades, and it now affects roughly 300,000 people each year.